 - Create a culture in which parties are sometimes.
 Some years it’s a party.
 Some years it’s a special adventure with the family and a special friend or two.
 I now give my kids a few birthday celebration options each year.
 I make sure that all the choices are things my husband I can and want to pull off.
 Kids love the privilege of choosing, and older ones will add their own creative suggestions making it fun to collaborate.
 By the time my daughter was 6 or 7, she started gravitating toward special fancy/ grownup activities with one or two special friends over parties.
 Thankfully.

-- If you do go the party route, grab some best practices or frameworks that minimize elements that can be stressful to kids (and, um, parents).
+- If you do go the party route, grab some best practices or frameworks that minimize those elements that can be stressful to kids (and, um, parents).
 One of my friends keeps the guest list manageable and age-appropriate with the rule of one guest for each year of the child’s age.
-You might think about co-hosting with another birthday family to keep expenses (and birthday party burnout) in check.
-On the invitation, be sure to indicate not just start time but also a specific end time – and keep the party short-n-sweet to minimize meltdowns.
+You might think about co-hosting with another birthday family to keep expenses and birthday party burnout in check.
+On the invitation, be sure to indicate not just start time but also a specific end time — to keep the party short-n-sweet to minimize meltdowns.
 Two hours is usually plenty.